Question for SU(5) x SU(5) string unification: Unification with Adjoint representations

+In fact, the $\eta $ was chosen for this reason and, therefore, the couplings have almost the exact value for perfect string unification.
+Without vector-like fermions this occurs near $z=1$, but with a new scale to $\eta$, $M_{2}$, rather above than showed in the Fig.~\ref{fig7b} and $M_{3}$ somewhat bellow than showed there.
+We emphasize that any attempt to correct the string unification and keep the proton stable must consider the introduction of only particles with small hypercharge contributions.

-In contrast, the SUSY extension is not restricted by proton decay since the interaction with $(45,1)$ is not necessary anymore.
-In addition, other possible interactions, that are allowed in simple $\mathsf{SU(5)}$ context, even in the minimal supersymmetric $\mathsf{SU(5)}$\cite{Bajc:2002bv}, are forbidden in the context of $\mathsf{SU(5)\times SU(5)}$ gauge group, which does not mixes heavy vector-like quarks with light quarks at leading order\cite {Mohapatra:1996fu,Mohapatra:1996iy}.
-Explicitly, the interactions allowed due to scalar sector $(\overline{5},1)$ are $q_{mL}^{T}y_{1}^{\prime }CH_{m}^{c}\ell $ and $\epsilon _{mnp}U_{mL}^{T}y_{2}^{\prime }CH_{n}^{c}D_{pL}$, which the colored triplet $H_{m}^{c}$ belonging to $( \overline{5},1)$ interacts with SM doublets but with vector-like $\mathsf{SU(2)_L}$ singlet quarks.
-Chosen reasonable parameters it leads to proton lifetime consistent with experimental bound \cite{pdg}, similarly to the analysis performed in~\cite{Mohapatra:1996fu,Mohapatra:1996iy}.
-The supersymmetric model is in this respect phenomenologically safe, besides being unconventional with a three-family adjoint representation.
+In contrast, the SUSY extension is not restricted by proton decay since the interaction with $(45,1)$ is not necessary.
+In addition, other possible interactions, that are allowed in simple $\mathsf{SU(5)}$ context, even in the minimal SUSY $\mathsf{SU(5)}$\cite{Bajc:2002bv}, are forbidden in the context of $\mathsf{SU(5)\times SU(5)}$ gauge group, which does not mix heavy vector-like quarks with light quarks at leading order~\cite {Mohapatra:1996fu,Mohapatra:1996iy}.
+Explicitly, the interactions allowed due to scalar sector $(\overline{5},1)$ are $q_{mL}^{T}y_{1}^{\prime }CH_{m}^{c}\ell $ and $\epsilon _{mnp}U_{mL}^{T}y_{2}^{\prime }CH_{n}^{c}D_{pL}$, where the colored triplet $H_{m}^{c}$ belonging to $( \overline{5},1)$ interacts with quarks and leptons doublets of SM, and also interacts with vector-like $\mathsf{SU(2)_L}$ singlet quarks.
+Choosing reasonable parameters it can leads to proton lifetime consistent with experimental bounds~\cite{pdg}, similarly to the analysis performed in~\cite{Mohapatra:1996fu,Mohapatra:1996iy}.
+The supersymmetric model is in this respect phenomenologically safe.